MicrosoftDocs/well-architected/well-architected/services/azure-service-fabric-well-architected-framework.md

 ## Operational excellence

 The following sections cover design considerations and configuration recommendations, specific to Azure Service Fabric and operational excellence.

+When discussing security with Azure Service Fabric, it's important to distinguish between *cluster operation* and *workload operation*.
+Cluster operation is the domain of a Service Fabric cluster admin, while workload operation is the responsibility of a developer.
+Azure Service Fabric has considerations and recommendations for both of these roles. <!-- Tom comment: should I add a sentence like: "In the design checklist below, call-outs will be made to indicate whether each choice is applicable to an admin, a developer, or both. (or maybe: ...applicable to cluster architecture, workload architecture, or both.)" ?
+Then, of course, I would follow-up by putting those callouts in the list :) -->

 For more information about how Azure Service Fabric creates scalable and reliable production-ready workloads, reference the [Production readiness checklist](/azure/service-fabric/service-fabric-production-readiness-checklist).